frappe/frappe_io/frappe_io/www/docs/user/en/portal-pages.md

 will also be available.

 > You can write `.md` files instead of `.html` for simple static pages like
 > documentation.
-The documentation you are reading is written as a markdown file.
+This documentation you are reading is written as a markdown file.

+### Overriding standard pages

+Frappe also allows you to override standard pages through your custom app.
+For example, to override the standard `/about` provided by frappe, just add a file named `about.html` in the `www` folder of your app and it will take precedence.

 ### Templating